gmcninch-tufts/2024-Sp-Math190/course-contents/notes-RT-2024-02-07--diaconis.md

 This diagram shows the decomposition of the regular representation into *isotypic components*.

-Be careful: the notation Diaconis is using here does not match that used by `GAP` above.
-For example, the representation Diaconis writes as $V_3$ is the isotypic component determined by the irreducible representation `X.5` in `GAP`.
+Be careful: the notation /Course-Assets/Images/Diaconis is using here does not match that used by `GAP` above.
+For example, the representation /Course-Assets/Images/Diaconis writes as $V_3$ is the isotypic component determined by the irreducible representation `X.5` in `GAP`.